uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Some jurisdictions provide few resources for the intensive, specialized, and culturally sensitive work that is necessary to produce an adequate Gladue report, despite the clear mandate given by the Supreme Court.[^138]

 In 2012, the Supreme Court revisited and reaffirmed Gladue.
 In _R. v.
-Ipeelee_, the Supreme Court pointed out that some judges had erred in their application of Gladue by concluding that it did not apply to serious offences or that it required an offender to demonstrate a causal connection between the commission of the crime and the legacy of residential<!--x-->
-schools or other background or contextual factors that help explain why an Aboriginal offender is before the courts.[^139]
+Ipeelee_, the Supreme Court pointed out that some judges had erred in their application of Gladue by concluding that it did not apply to serious offences or that it required an offender to demonstrate a causal connection between the commission of the crime and the legacy of residential <!-- page 226 -->schools or other background or contextual factors that help explain why an Aboriginal offender is before the courts.[^139]

 Even if excellent Gladue reports were prepared from coast to coast, they would still fail to make a difference in the amount of Aboriginal overrepresentation in the prison system without the addition of realistic alternatives to imprisonment, including adequate resources for intensive community programs that can respond to the conditions that caused Aboriginal offending.